marklogic-community/marklogic-samplestack/README.md

 README for Version 1.0.0-ea2

-A complete application that demonstrates using MarkLogic in a three-tier application architecture.
+A demonstration of using MarkLogic in a three-tier application architecture.

 The application implements a "Question and Answer" Scenario.

-This repository contains two implementations of the application,

-* One is for the Java Enterprise Developer, and implemented using Java, Spring, and Gradle.
+This release features a middle tier for the Java Enterprise Developer, implemented using Java, Spring, and Gradle.
-* One is for the JavaScript developer, and implemented using JavaScript, node.js and Gulp.

-These two applications share the same view of the three application tiers.

 ## Usage